matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

 7. Your deposit is complete.
-The transaction has been committed and, depending on zkSync network usage, will be verified in the next 30 min to 7 hours.
+The transaction has been initiated and, depending on zkSync network usage, will be verified in the next 10 min to 7 hours.

 **Pending**             |  **Verified**
 :-------------------------:|:-------------------------: